 Your content’s journey to ranking well starts when you’re planning your content.
 Whether it’s disregarding the way Google’s algorithms work or missing something fundamental, it’s painfully easy to write great content that still won’t rank.

-Here’s how to make sure your content gets recognized.
+Here’s how to make sure your content gets recognized for SEO success.

 1. Your content needs to be published regularly.